Stan-Sasquatch/board-game-tracker/README.md

 -[] close modal on new bg play submit (need to migrate to use controlled dialog component) -[] existing players in play creation
--[] players styling in play creation
--[] mobile styling for collection table
--[] editing/deleting models
+-[] players styling in play creation -[X] mobile styling for collection table -[] editing/deleting models
 -[] local dev documentation
+-[] html hydration error button cant be a descendant of button in add play modal error